TheCruzControll/box-take-home/README.md

  ---
 ### Piece.java
 `Piece.java` and its children represent the possible BoxShogi Pieces.
-Each piece can check if a move or a drop is valid but cannot actually perform the action of dropping of moving.
+Each piece can check if a move or a drop is valid but cannot actually perform the action of dropping or moving.
 #### Design Decisions
 The pieces by far were the easiest to design and implement.
-I used a `template method` design patterns to build the overall structure of each piece.
-All pieces build off of the Abstract class `Piece.java` Override the necessary methods to fulfil the correct functionality.
+I used a `template method` design pattern to build the overall structure of each piece.
+All pieces build off of the Abstract class `Piece.java` and override the necessary methods to fulfil the correct functionality.
 I chose to separate each of the Piece's moves into a separate class so that they can all access each others move methods.
 This structure made it much easier to check the moves for Promoted pieces.
 I also included a PieceFactory class that uses a `factory method` design pattern to create pieces based on the symbol given.
 This was made for initializing the boards of each test case and was used in conjunction with the parseTestCase util.